Many have attempted to quantify who the best life insurance…

 A life insurance pay out refers to the sum of money received by a policyholder’s beneficiaries upon their passing.

-After you’ve passed away your beneficiaries, or trustee, will contact your insurer to make a claim.
+After you’ve passed away your beneficiaries, or trustee will contact your insurer to make a claim.

 The insurer will then review the claim and a pay out will be issued if the claim is valid.

-In 2018, 99.6% of UK claims were paid out.
+In 2020, 97% of UK life insurance claims were successfully paid out.